|The Frankfurt-Tipp rating:|

 |Rated:||From 12 years|

-Pupil Benjamin (Petr Skvortsov) is convinced: Society is corrupted.
-Only the Bible offers true salvation.
-At first his views are smiled at when he refuses to take swimming lessons for religious reasons.
+The student Benjamin (Petr Skvortsov) is convinced: society is corrupt.
+True redemption is offered only by the Bible.
+His views are initially ridiculed when he refuses to attend swimming lessons on religious grounds.
 But the more Benjamin rebels against his environment, the more aggressive he becomes in his actions.
-And that does not remain without consequences: He drives his divorced mother (Julia Aug) to madness with his accusations and the school management increasingly buckles before him.
-Girls will no longer wear bikinis but swimsuits for swimming lessons and condoms will also be banned from organic lessons.
-Benjamin seems to dazzle everyone with his religiously motivated protest - only one young teacher (Victoria Isakova) resolutely stands in his way…
+And this does not remain without consequences: He drives his divorced mother (Julia Aug) mad with his accusations and the school administration increasingly buckles before him.
+Girls are no longer allowed to wear bikinis to swimming lessons, but only bathing suits, and condoms are banned from bio lessons.
+Benjamin seems to dazzle everyone with his religiously motivated protest - only a young teacher (Victoria Isakova) resolutely stands in his way.

-Although Kirill Serebrennikov skilfully combines humorous as well as dramatic moments with each other and thus in places provides for a pleasantly biting lightness, the staging is extremely oppressive precisely because of the clarification of the apparent powerlessness against religious fanaticism.
-As amusing as the scene in which Benjamin's mother seeks advice from the church may be, with its satirical undertone, it also makes her desperate and a bit angry with her closeness to reality.
+Even though Kirill Serebrennikov very skilfully combines humorous as well as dramatic moments and thus provides a pleasantly biting lightness in places, the production seems extremely depressing precisely because of the illustration of the apparent powerlessness in the face of religious fanaticism.
+As amusing as the scene in which Benjamin's mother seeks advice from the church is due to its satirical undertone, its realism also makes one despair and a bit angry.